HiCoinCom/hicoindocs-en/source/API-WAPI/api_tsolution.rst

 The whole Process is divided into three steps：

-1.Register A Deposit Address
+3.1 Register A Deposit Address

-2.Make Deposits
+3.2 Make Deposits

-3.Make Withdrawals
+3.3 Make Withdrawals

 The overall docking process is as follows
 -------------------